sheniff/pixels-doc/README.md

 * Protect code to be able to load JS examples, if needed
 * Add login with GitHub (oauth gem)
 * Add permissions (cancan gem)
-* Protect creation and edition only for registered users
 * ...

 Heroku deploy: http://peaceful-harbor-4726.herokuapp.com/